zenite-docs/zenite-docs.github.io/endpoints/create.md

 # Creating an endpoint

-1. Click the "your-server-name.zenite.io" tab).
+1. Click the "your-server-name.zenite.io" tab.
 2. Click the "Endpoints" tab.
 3. Click the "New endpoint..." tab.
 4. Choose an endpoint name.
 This will affect your URL name.
 Read more on endpoint naming in [General configuration](endpoints/general.md).